Omniscan MRI Contrast Agent Lawyers Are No Longer Reviewing New Cases

 LAWSUITS FOR OMNISCAN SETTLEMENT BENEFITS

-The gadolinium lawyers at Saiontz & Kirk, P.A. are reviewing potential Omniscan settlement claims for those with kidney problems who developed symptoms of NSF to determine if compensation may be available.
+The gadolinium lawyers at Saiontz & Kirk, P.A. are no longer reviewing potential Omniscan settlement claims for those with kidney problems who developed symptoms of NSF to determine if compensation may be available.
 Although the FDA indicates that the risk of NFD/NSF could occur with use of any gadolinium contrast injection, the vast majority of those diagnosed with the condition received the Omniscan gadodiamide contrast agent.

 Experts have recommended that those with acute kidney injury, renal disease or other kidney problems avoid an MRI or MRA with contrast using a gadodiamide Omniscan injection, or any other gadolinium contrast agent.
 Gadodiamide is one of five FDA approved gadolinium injections which could cause NFD/NSF.
 The others include: